About FOIA Lawsuit Data

 What Cases Qualify As FOIA Cases?

 Since we have recently been expanding our efforts to add these cases to our offerings, case searches may return more cases than appear in published statistics, both those published by the federal courts, as well as those published by TRAC.
-For statistical reporting purposes, the uniform definition based upon the “nature of suit” being FOIA allows for more reliability in time series comparisons and is therefore the definition used in official court statistics, in TRAC’s published statistics, and in the FOIAproject.org’s lawsuit app.
+For statistical reporting purposes, the uniform definition based upon the “nature of suit” or “cause of action” being FOIA allows for more reliability in time series comparisons and is therefore the definition used in official court statistics, in TRAC’s published statistics, and in the FOIAproject.org’s lawsuit app.

 Methodology Used in Developing these Statistics